FailAcademy/learning/web-dev-foundation/_slides/04-jquery/03-jquery-animation-forms-slides.md

 # Animation with jQuery

 jQuery makes it easy to bring a webpage to life with animation.
-It offers many animation methods out of the box, including:
+It offers many animation methods out of the box, including*:

 - `.show()`
 - `.hide()`